max-sn/sphinx_version_ref/docs/source/index.rst

 .. rst:role:: version-ref

-  :rst:role:`version-ref` takes its argument, replaces all occurences of ``{version}`` in it by the string set by the ``version`` configuration variable and then processes it as if it were a normal :abbr:`URI (uniform resource identifier)`.
+  :rst:role:`version-ref` takes its argument, replaces all occurrences of ``{version}`` in it by the string set by the ``version`` configuration variable and similarly for all occurrences of ``{release}``.
+Then it will proces its argument as if it were a normal :abbr:`URI (uniform resource identifier)`.

   .. rubric:: Example